 The fast food industry is going through some major changes.
 From plant-based burgers to improved drive-thrus, curbside pickups, healthier choices for kids, and eco-friendly packaging, fast food chains are making an effort to adapt to new trends and ensure customers keep coming back for more.

 However, factors like advanced technology, health-conscious consumers, and the impact of the global pandemic are causing shifts in consumer behavior and industry practices that are hard to predict.

-We’ve rounded up 50+ statistics and trends to give you everything you need to know about the fast food industry now, and how it will likely change in the near future.
+To keep you in the loop, we've gathered 50+ statistics and trends that cover everything you need to know about the current state of the fast food industry and how it's likely to evolve in the near future.

 Not only does the fast food industry bring in billions in revenue each year, but it’s also a huge contributor to the global economy, especially in terms of employment.

 There are over 897,600 fast food chains around the world, employing more than 14 million people.
 And new fast food jobs are opening every year.
 Since 2010, employment in the quick service restaurant (QSR) sector in the US has grown by 35%.

 When it comes to fast food chains, the United States is the global leader.
 In fact, the US accounts for a whopping 32% of the entire global fast food market.